-□ 1.
-Cut the covering away from the lower opening on the left side, in the rear of the fuselage for the elevator servo.
+1. Cut the covering away from the lower opening on the left side, in the rear of the fuselage for the elevator servo.

-□ 2.
-Install a 16" [406mm] servo extension to the elevator servo.
-Secure the extension to the lead with tape, a piece of heat-shrink tubing some other method to keep them from coming unplugged.
+☐ 2.
+Install a 24" [610mm] servo extension to the elevator servo.
+Secure the extension to the lead with tape, a piece of shrink tube or some other method to keep them from coming unplugged.

 □ 3.
-Install the elevator servo into the servo openings.
-Drill through the servo mounting holes with a 1/16" [1.6mm] drill bit.
-Remove the servo from the servo opening.
-Install and then remove a servo mounting screw into each of the holes you have drilled.
+Install and then remove a servo mounting screw into each of the holes.
 Apply a drop of thin CA into the holes to harden the threads.
-Once the glue has hardened install the servo into the servo opening using the 2 x 7 x 9mm servo retaining plates.
-Center the servo and then install a servo arm with a hole 3/4" [19mm] from the center.
+Once the glue has hardened install the servo into the servo opening.
+Place a black retaining plate onto each of the servo mounting flanges.
+Then screw the servo to the wing using the hardware included with your servo.
+Center the servo and then install a servo arm as shown.